TomatorCZ/master-thesis/Notes/Proposals/intro.md

 - Type inference of constructor
 - Type inference using implicit operators
 - Type inference of ref/out params in lambdas
-- (0.6) Improve type inference when inhereting multible single generic interface
+- Type inference when implementing multiple same generic interfaces
-- (0.8) Improve infrence of type deconstruction

 ## I like to pick it up